This course has ended. A recorded version of the course will open soon!

 With June Crow and Larry Mermelstein

-The presentation of meditation practice as it was presented and recommended by the Buddha himself.
-Chögyam Trungpa Rinpoche speaks about how he has personally gained wisdom and clarity from practicing meditation in this way.
+Here is a presentation of meditation practice as it was taught and recommended by the Buddha himself.
+Chögyam Trungpa Rinpoche shares how he was personally trained by his teachers in Tibet.

 January 9 Live Session – Shamatha or Abiding In Peace